favsto/apigee-dev-training/README.md

 1. Git
 2. Node.js (latest LTS version)
+3. OpenSSL
-3. JDK 1.8 or higher
+4. JDK 1.8 or higher
-4. Maven (latest stable version)
+5. Maven (latest stable version)

 NOTE: Windows users, please use the Git Bash shell whenever you need to run a command on the terminal.